awsdocs/aws-php-developers-guide/doc_source/guide_configuration.rst

 **Setting TLS version**

-One use case is to set the TLS version used by Guzzle with Curl, assuming Curl is installed in your environment.
-Note the Curl
-`version constraints <https://curl.haxx.se/libcurl/c/CURLOPT_SSLVERSION.html>`_
-for what version of TLS is supported.
+One use case is to set the minimum TLS version used by Guzzle with Curl, assuming Curl is installed in your environment.
+Note the Curl `version constraints <https://curl.haxx.se/libcurl/c/CURLOPT_SSLVERSION.html>`_ for what version of TLS is supported.
 Example setting TLS 1.2 with Guzzle 6: